Mifiel/fun-tests/ruby/proof-of-work/README.md

 A __proof of work__ is a piece of data which is difficult (costly, time-consuming) to produce but easy for others to verify and which satisfies certain requirements.
 Producing a proof of work can be a random process with low probability so that a lot of trial and error is required on average before a valid proof of work is generated.
 Bitcoin uses the Hashcash proof of work system.

-The algorithm is pretty simple: you must double hash (with sha256) a given `message` with a numeric `nonce` appended to it and find the nonce that creates an hexadecimal string with _n_ zeros at the begining of it.
-The _n_ is called dificulty.
+The algorithm is pretty simple: you must double hash (with SHA-256) a given `message` with a numeric `nonce` appended to it and find the nonce that creates a hexadecimal string with _n_ zeros at the beginning of it.
+The _n_ is called the difficulty.

 For example, when you run the algorithm with the message `Hello, world!` and a difficulty of `3`, it gives you the nonce `4174`.
 Therefore, if you send the `message` and the `nonce` to anyone, he could easily verify that you expended a modest amount of CPU time calculating this nonce by double hashing the message plus the nonce, and expecting the first 3 digits of the __hexadecimal result__ to be zeros.

-In Bitcoin, the algorithm is a little bit more complex and it is designed to increase or decrease the dificulty to force miners to take aproximatly 10 minutes before they find the nonce.
-If the miners take less than 10 minutes to find the nonce the dificulty increases.
+In Bitcoin, the algorithm is a little bit more complex and it is designed to increase or decrease the difficulty to force miners to take approximately 10 minutes before they find the nonce.
+If the miners take less than 10 minutes to find the nonce the difficulty increases.

 ## Deliverables